 Importance of Patient-Centric Care in Healthcare: Patient-centered care is central to the delivery of health care recognized as high quality, effective and compassionate.
 It prioritizes the needs, preferences, values, and shared decision-making and involvement of patients in the delivery of care itself, and shifts the view of patients from being merely passive recipients of care, or subjects with a disease-related focus as we treat disease, to an approach based on a more holistic, person-centered focus - a view of the patient as a partner in the healing process.
 The value of patient- centered care is clearly aligned to the benefits of improving clinical outcomes, boosting patient satisfaction, and enhancing shared communications between patients and providers.
 Recent research has shown that when patients are involved in deciding their care, the patients are more likely to adhere to their treatment plans, leading to more effective management of chronic health conditions and improved health outcomes overall, also leading to decreased hospital re-admission rates and mistakes, by promoting shared decision-making, and/or developing a collaborative care plan, and/or supporting their own emotional and psychological wellbeing,, thereby, enhancing their trust and loyalty to their treating clinician.
-Additionally, patient-centered care comes with administrative and cost efficiencies and promotes other value-based virtues such as empathy, accountability, and serves as the foundation for a more patient-centered culture.
-Patient-centered care is especially salient at this moment.
-The movement for transparent, high-quality, and value-based care is trending towards a patient-centered culture.
-In many ways, patient-centered care is a move towards a more agile, ethical, socially responsive, and sustainable health care delivery system.
+Additionally (Berwick, Nolan, & Whittington, 2008; O'Hare, 2018), patient-centered care comes with administrative and cost efficiencies and promotes other value-based virtues such as empathy and accountability, and serves as the foundation for a more patient-centered culture.
+Patient-centered care is timely.
+The quest for transparent, high quality, valuebased care is moving toward patient-centered culture.
+In many ways, patient-centered care is simply a further evolution into agility, ethics and social responsiveness and sustainability in health care delivery (Frampton et al., 2017; Institute for Healthcare Improvement, 2020).